-A kitchen also carries an insurance risk.
-Accidents can arise, appliances may break and you never know what the forces of nature can do to your kitchen.
+Kitchens also carry insurance risks.
+Accidents can arise, appliances may break and you never know what the forces of nature can do.
 But you can protect yourself.

 If you’re working on a kitchen renovation, keep a few factors in mind.
 Wouldn’t you rather have a smooth and successful remodel than a headache from an insurance issue?

-First of all, inform your insurance agent that you are doing a kitchen renovation.
+First of all, you should inform your insurance agent that you are doing a kitchen renovation.
 Your coverage may need to be updated, and the insurance risk may change.